3t13nn3/-S3-Mini-Shell/README.md

 # -S3-Mini-Shell
-A minimal and basic Shell bash code in C for University.
+A minimal and basic Mini-Shell bash code in C for University.

 ### How to use - *Linux Project*